 Experts Beg for Medical Aid Reform

-Medical aid reform planned many years ago but never implemented will have to come into operation soon or medical aids will be totally unaffordable.
+Medical aid reform planned many years ago but never implemented will have to come into operation soon.
+Otherwise medical aids will be totally unaffordable.

-Speaking at the Africa Health conference in Midrand on Friday, 30 May 2014, experts called medical aid schemes “a regulatory orphan”.
+Speaking at the Africa Health conference in Midrand, experts called medical aid schemes “a regulatory orphan”.

 At the ANC’s infamous Polokwane conference in 2009, the party decided it wanted a mandatory National Health Insurance (NHI) scheme.
 That put the medical reforms on hold.
 However.

 The NHI has been slow in getting off the ground with just a handful people of benefitting fro NHI in a pilot project.